metio/terraform-provider-k8s/docs/data-sources/camel_apache_org_kamelet_v1_manifest.md

 - `sources` (Attributes List) sources in any Camel DSL supported (see [below for nested schema](#nestedatt--spec--sources))
 - `template` (Map of String) the main source in YAML DSL
 - `types` (Attributes) data specification types for the events consumed/produced by the KameletDeprecated: In favor of using DataTypes (see [below for nested schema](#nestedatt--spec--types))
+- `versions` (Attributes) the optional versions available for this Kamelet.
+This field may not be taken in account by Camel core and is meant to supportany user defined versioning model on cluster only.
+If the user wants to use any given version, she must materialize a file with the given version specas the 'main' Kamelet spec on the runtime. (see [below for nested schema](#nestedatt--spec--versions))

 <a id="nestedatt--spec--data_types"></a>
 ### Nested Schema for `spec.data_types`